zoxpx/pxdocs/content/portworx-install-with-kubernetes/shared/1-generate-the-spec-footer.md

 ---
 title: Shared
 hidden: true
+keywords: portworx, kubernetes
+description: Learn how to install Portworx with Kubenetes
 ---

 To install Portworx with Kubernetes, you will first generate Kubernetes manifests that you will deploy in your cluster.